ShyamGadde/kata-scraper/katas/reversing-words-in-a-string/README.md

 ## Description

 You need to write a function that reverses the words in a given string.
-A word can also fit an empty string.
-If this is not clear enough, here are some examples:
+Words are always separated by a single space.

 As the input may have trailing spaces, you will also need to ignore unneccesary whitespace.